josh-ashkinaze/plurals/docs/tutorial.rst

    mod = Moderator(system_instructions="some boring initial instructions",  model='gpt-4o')
    print(mod.generate_system_instructions(task=task))

+   # Review all submitted responses for uniqueness, relevance, and creativity.
+Prioritize ideas that are feasible and
+   # innovative.
+Eliminate duplicates and rank responses by feasibility and impact.
+Summarize the top 5-10 ideas,
+   # ensuring a diverse range of concepts is represented.

+Now we set the instructions.

 .. code-block:: python

    # Review all submitted responses for uniqueness, relevance, and creativity.
 Prioritize ideas that are feasible and